language to be deleted (2) new language

 (a) Prior to admission, except in the case of emergency admission, all children referred for treatment of severe emotional disturbance in a treatment foster care setting, residential treatment facility, or informally admitted to a regional treatment center shall undergo an assessment to determine the appropriate level of care if public funds are used to pay for the services.

 (b) The county board shall determine the appropriate level of care when county-controlled funds are used to pay for the services.
-When the child is enrolled in a prepaid health program under section 256B.69, the enrolled child's contracted health plan must determine the appropriate level of care.
-When more than one entity bears responsibility for coverage, the entities shall coordinate level of care determination activities to the extent possible.
+When the child is enrolled in a prepaid health program under section 256B.69, the enrolled child's contracted health plan must determine the appropriate level of care. new text begin When Indian Health Services funds or funds of a tribally owned facility funded under the Indian Self-Determination and Education Assistance Act, Public Law 93-638, are to be used, the Indian Health Services or 638 tribal health facility must determine the appropriate level of care. new text end When more than one entity bears responsibility for coverage, the entities shall coordinate level of care determination activities to the extent possible.

 (c) The level of care determination shall determine whether the proposed treatment: